Central Bureau of Investigation: 2008 Noida double murder case

 This is a rape and murder case of a 31-year-old female post-graduate trainee doctor at the R. G. Kar Medical College and Hospital in Kolkata, India.
 On 13 December 2024, the former R. G. Kar principal Sandip Ghosh and the station house officer of the Tala Police Station Abhijit Mondal were granted bail by the Sealdah Court in Kolkata for destruction of evidence in the 2024 Kolkata rape and murder case as the CBI failed to file a chargesheet against Ghosh and Mondal within a span of 90 days.
 This has led to a widespread outrage as the victim's parents were not satisfied with the CBI investigation stating that evidence had been destroyed by Ghosh and Mondal.

+Political repression

+Several opposition parties in India have alleged that under the present government's rule, CBI is increasingly being used as a tool for political repression.
+14 opposition parties filed a plea in Supreme Court in this regard.
+However it was junked on April 5, 2023.